nnirror/facet/README.md

   // 10 randomly sized circles in 2d space, all at velocity 64, 64th note durations
 ```
 ---
-# Methods for controlling time
+# Methods for controlling time and user interface
 #### **bpm** ( _bpm_pattern_ )
 - stores the data of `bpm_pattern` in the transport as BPM values to be cycled through over each loop.
 - the minimum BPM value is 1, and the maximum BPM value is 10000.